Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: The Time-Varying Text-Based Ideal Point Model

 \subsection{Model Specification}

-TV-TBIP model is a probabilistic time dynamic generative model for text data, combining the class of Poisson factorization topic models with ideal point models.
-Topic models are bag-of-words models \citep[see][]{bag} where the input for the model are the frequency counts of terms for each document.
-Terms in this context refer to the tokens used for analysis, i.e., the elements of the available texts extracted by tokenization.
-In terms of a natural language, terms usually consist of one or more words, which are referred to as unigrams for single words or bigrams for tokens consisting of two words.
-Row-wise stacking of the frequency counts of terms obtained for a fixed vocabulary leads to a document-term matrix.
+The available data for each session or time point $t$ consist of the text of the speeches given as well as the information on the speaker giving the speech.
+Based on the bag-of-words assumption, the speech data are summarized in a document-term matrix $\bm{c}^t$.
+This matrix contains the frequency counts of the terms in each speech at time point $t$ with the number of rows corresponding to the number of speeches and the number of columns to the vocabulary size.
+The speaker information is combined in the vector $\bm{s}_t$ with length equal to the number of speeches.

-For each time point $t$, the parameters inferred in the TV-TBIP model consist of document-specific topic prevalences $\bm{\theta}_t$, topic-specific term distributions for neutral speakers $\bm{\beta}_t$, modifications of the topic-specific term distributions in dependence of a latent dimension capturing ideal points $\bm{\eta}_t$ and the vector of individual ideal points of the speakers $\bm{x}_t$.
-The matrix of topic distributions at time point $t$, $\bm{\theta}_t$, has dimension number of speeches times number of topics.
-The matrix $\bm{\beta}_t$ is of dimension number of topics times the size of the vocabulary. $\bm{\eta}_t$ has the same dimension as $\bm{\beta}_t$ and the vector of ideal points $\bm{x}_{t}$ has the length of the number of speakers at time $t$.
+The parameters and latent variables inferred in the TV-TBIP model for each time point $t$ consist of document-specific topic prevalences $\bm{\theta}^t$, topic-specific term prevalences for neutral speakers $\bm{\beta}^t$, topic-specific polarity scores for the terms $\bm{\eta}^t$ and individual ideal points (positions) of the speakers $\bm{x}^t$.
+The matrix of topic distributions at time point $t$, $\bm{\theta}^t$, has dimension number of speeches times number of topics.
+The matrix $\bm{\beta}^t$ is of dimension number of topics times the size of the vocabulary. $\bm{\eta}^t$ has the same dimension as $\bm{\beta}^t$ and the vector of ideal points $\bm{x}^{t}$ has the length of the number of speakers at time $t$.

-The frequency counts of terms for the single speeches at time point $t$ are row-wise stacked to obtain the document-term matrix $\bm{c}_t$ where the number of rows corresponds to the number of speeches and the number of columns to the vocabulary size.
-The TV-TBIP model assumes that the observed frequencies of the terms in the speeches can be modeled independently assuming a Poisson distribution where the rate parameter depends on the session-specific topic-intensities of the speech, the session-specific term-intensities of the neutral topics as well as the session-specific ideal point value of the speaker and the session-specific term-intensity modifications of the topics depending on the ideal point of the speaker.
-I.e., the frequency count $c_{t,iv}$ at time point $t$ for speech $i$ of term $v$ is generated by:
+The TV-TBIP model assumes that the observed frequencies of the terms in the speeches are generated independently from a Poisson distribution, i.e., the frequency count $c^t_{iv}$ at time point $t$ for speech $i$ and term $v$ is generated by: